john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

             else:
                 return 'F'

 Notice that these two new methods defined inside `Student` don't have the `self` included in their argument lists.
-That's because they don't make use of any instance attributes, like `self.name`.
-Also notice, that to tell Python about this fact, we have included the `@staticmethod` [decorator](http://thecodeship.com/patterns/guide-to-python-function-decorators/).
+That's because they don't make use of any instance attributes (like `self.name`).
+Also notice that to tell Python about this fact, we have included the `@staticmethod` [decorator](http://thecodeship.com/patterns/guide-to-python-function-decorators/).
 This just stops Python from throwing an error when it doesn't see that `self` in the method's argument list.

 So why use static methods?
 Why bother with the static method decorator?
 Well, it's true, you could have just written these methods without worrying about that: